List of Transformers film series cast and characters: Ironhide

-Ironhide (voiced by Jess Harnell in the films, Mark Ryan in Transformers: The Game) is the Autobots' English-accented weapons specialist who transforms into a modified black 2007 GMC TopKick C4500 medium-duty truck.
+Ironhide (voiced by Jess Harnell) is the Autobots' scrappy English-accented weapons specialist and Optimus' best friend who transforms into a modified black 2006 GMC TopKick C4500 medium-duty truck.
 Ironhide is armed with shell cannons.
 In Dark of the Moon, he has a new rifle and a new rocket launcher.

-In Revenge of the Fallen, Ironhide takes down the Demolishor with Prime in Shanghai, then later takes over as the Autobots' leader when Optimus is killed by Megatron in the forest.
+In Revenge of the Fallen, Ironhide is the new second-in-command of the autobots after Jazz's death.
+He takes down the Demolishor with Prime in Shanghai, then later takes over as the Autobots' leader when Optimus is killed by Megatron in the forest.
 He leads the Autobots in the desert battle and helps Sam get to the pillars where Optimus lies.
 He is heavily damaged and forced to drop his heavy cannons during an airstrike.

-In Dark of the Moon, he helps Sideswipe take down Dreads as they chase Sentinel to NEST.
+In Dark of the Moon, he helps Sideswipe take down the Dreads as they chase Sentinel to NEST.
 Sentinel Prime betrays the Autobots and kills Ironhide with a cosmic rust-shooting cannon that makes his parts rust and fall off.
 He also appears in a photo in Age of Extinction and The Last Knight.
+Ironhide also appears in the Bumblebee Cybertron scene.

 Ratchet

-Ratchet (voiced by Dennis Singletary in Bumblebee, Robert Foxworth in four films, Fred Tatasciore in Transformers: The Game) is the Autobots' medical officer who transforms into a Los Angeles Fire Department Search and Rescue 2007 Hummer H2.
-Ratchet is armed with heavy machine guns and a saw.
+Ratchet (voiced by Robert Foxworth in the first four films and the second video game, Dennis Singletary in Bumblebee, Fred Tatasciore in Transformers: The Game and the third video game, Keith Szarabajka in Rise of the Dark Spark) is the Autobots' pragmatic medical officer who transforms into a Los Angeles Fire Department Search and Rescue 2004 Hummer H2.
+Ratchet is armed with Energon beam guns and a saw.
 For Dark of the Moon, Ratchet's alt mode has a new green and white paint job.
-In Age of Extinction, he has his spark torn out by Lockdown and his corpse is taken to KSI, who melts his head to build remote controlled Transformers.
+In Age of Extinction, he has his spark torn out by Lockdown and his corpse is taken to KSI, who melts his head to build remote-controlled Transformers.

 Ratchet reappears in a speaking cameo in Bumblebee, looking like his G1 self, where he is among the Autobots seen evacuating Cybertron.

 Sideswipe

-Sideswipe (voiced by André Sogliuzzo in Revenge of the Fallen, James Remar in Dark of the Moon, Fred Tatasciore in Transformers: The Game, John DiMaggio in the Revenge of the Fallen video game) is the Autobots' combat instructor who transforms into a 2009 silver Chevrolet Corvette Stingray concept.
-In Dark of the Moon, Sideswipe's vehicle mode is upgraded into a convertible Corvette.
-While Sideswipe goes completely unmentioned in Age of Extinction, he is most likely either killed by either Cemetery Wind or Lockdown.
+Sideswipe (voiced by André Sogliuzzo in Revenge of the Fallen, Nolan North in the second video game, James Remar in Dark of the Moon, Fred Tatasciore in Rise of the Dark Spark) is the Autobots' combat instructor who transforms into a 2009 Chevrolet Corvette Stingray concept.
+He is argued to be the stand-in for Jazz after his demise in the first film.
+In Dark of the Moon, Sideswipe's vehicle mode is upgraded into a roadster.
+Sideswipe has blades for hands and uses his feet like roller blades when in combat.
+His fate in Age of Extinction remains unknown.

-Sideswipe's data on whether he is alive is unknown.

-Jolt

-Jolt is a technician Autobot armed with a pair of electro-whips who transforms into a blue 2008 Concept Chevrolet Volt.
-He appears in Revenge of the Fallen where he used his whips to fuse Jetfire's parts onto Optimus.

-Jolt does not appear in Dark of the Moon as he was likely killed by Shockwave before the film was released.

-The Twins

-The Twins are the result of a split Spark that resulted in two Autobots.